alexzaitsev/meter-number-picker/README.md

     android:layout_height="wrap_content"/>
 ```

-You can use `MeterNumberPicke` directly without `MeterView` wrapper.
+You can use `MeterNumberPicker` directly without `MeterView` wrapper.
 Look at the [MeterView](https://github.com/alexzaitsev/meter-number-picker/blob/master/meternumberpicker/src/main/java/com/alexzaitsev/meternumberpicker/MeterView.java) sources to catch more details.
 You may also want to check the [sample](https://github.com/alexzaitsev/meter-number-picker/tree/master/sample).

 ## Attributes